 - Dad's Day Out

 - Fall Festival

 - Parenting Your Heart Child Conference

-After you register for the Kids at Heart Program, you will receive a weekly e-newsletter, a link to join our private Facebook group and opportunities to join us for live virtual events.
-Even when we are unable to meet in person, the Kids at Heart Program will provide ways to virtually connect with the heart family community.
+After you register for the Kids at Heart Program, you will receive a monthly e-newsletter, a link to join our private Facebook group.
+If you are unable to attend our in-person event, our Facebook group is a great way to meet and connect with other heart families.

 - Connect with other families who have faced similar situations.

 - Learn about helpful resources and information through a brief presentation.

 - Enjoy dinner with the group, provided free of charge.